Advocacy Board Tryout Process

 - Wednesday, May 16

-Special notes concerning the Workshop: Students registered to try out for the Dispute Resolution Board and/or the Trial Team will be evaluated on three skills exercises during the Workshop.
+Special notes concerning the Workshop: Students registered to try out for the Dispute Resolution Board and/or the Trial Team will be evaluated on a number of skills exercises during the Workshop.
 After the completion of the Workshop, the DR and Trial Team Directors will determine which students will be advancing to the final rounds of the tryouts that will take place on Friday, May 18 (for the Dispute Resolution Board) and Sunday, May 20 (for the Trial Team).

 The Advocacy Board Tryouts, for the most part, will occur the following weekend:

 - Friday, May 18, morning and early afternoon — Final Rounds of the Dispute Resolution Board Tryouts

 - Saturday, May 19, afternoon and evening, and possibly Sunday, May 20, afternoon — Oral Argument portion of the Moot Court Board Tryouts

 - Sunday, May 20, all day -- Final Rounds of the Trial Team Tryouts